BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The Tianhe-2A uses a Matrix2000 DSP accelerator [@morgan_2017_tianhe]; so will the future system, the Tianhe-3, which is due to be operational in 2020 and will use ARM CPU cores as the primary compute hardware [@feldman_2018].

-## The Open Compute Language Setting
+## The Open Compute Language (OpenCL)

-OpenCL (Open Compute Language) is a standard that allows computationally intensive codes to be written once and run efficiently on any compliant accelerator device.
+OpenCL is a standard that allows computationally intensive codes to be written once and run efficiently on any compliant accelerator device.
 OpenCL is supported on a wide range of systems including CPU, GPU, FPGA, DSP and MIC devices.
 While it is possible to write application code directly in OpenCL, it may also be used as a base to implement higher-level programming models.
 This technique was shown by Mitra et al., [@mitra2014implementation] where an OpenMP runtime was implemented over an OpenCL framework for Texas Instruments Keystone II DSP architecture.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across this diverse range of architectures.

-OpenCL programs comprise of a host and a device side, the program progression is always the same.
+OpenCL programs consist of a host and a device side, which cooperate to perform a computation using a standard sequence of steps.
 The host is responsible for querying the suitable platforms, vendor OpenCL runtime drivers, and establishing a context on the selected devices.
 Next, the host sets up memory buffers, compiles a kernel program for each device -- the final compiled device binaries are generated for each specific device instruction set architecture (ISA).